FonchinChen/ArtisticTransformer/README.md

 * User selects the desired effect/style from a given list
 * The extracted text and the given style are combined and given to OpenAI's DALL-E to generate an image.

-This approach allows user to have control of the image generation process without having to learn prompt engineering, while still able to produce exciting images.
+This approach allows users to have control of the image generation process without having to learn prompt engineering, while still able to produce exciting images.
 -->

 ## Supported artistic styles